GSA/digitalgov.gov/content/topics/diversity-equity-and-inclusion/_index.md

 # Curated list of content, can be internal or external links
 featured_links:
-  title: "Diversity, equity, inclusion, and accessibility: Essential knowledge"
+  title: "Diversity, equity, and inclusion: Essential knowledge"
   resources:
   - title: "Accessibility for teams"
     summary: "A quick-start guide for embedding accessibility and inclusive design practices into your team’s workflow."
     href: "https://accessibility.digital.gov"
-  - title: "Inclusive design patterns"
+  - title: "Inclusive design patterns from the U.S. Web Design System"
-    summary: "Read the U.S. Web Design System’s research report and explore a library of guidance and examples focused on key digital interactions that foster effective, inclusive, and equitable digital experiences."
+    summary: "Explore a library of guidance and examples focused on key digital interactions that foster effective, inclusive, and equitable digital experiences."
     href: "https://designsystem.digital.gov/together/"
   - title: "An introduction to pronouns"
     summary: "Understand how and why to use pronouns."